 - Tissue (biological or bioprosthetic) valves.
 These are usually made from animal (pig or cow) tissue and may wear out faster than mechanical valves.
 They may need to be replaced every 10 to 20 years.
 You may not need to take life-long blood thinning medicine with this type of valve.

 For much more information about the various types of valve, see our page on ‘Surgery options for your heart condition’.

 Your surgeon will discuss the pros and cons of each type of valve and help you decide which is best for you.

 Before you go into hospital, think about any preparations you need to make.
 Note that many people are in hospital for about a week after this type of surgery.
 You may need to arrange for family or friends to be with you for a while to help with things like cooking, shopping and cleaning.
 (Remember you won’t be able to drive or do heavy lifting for some time after your surgery – your surgeon will advise you about this).
 If you can, it’s a good idea to stock the freezer with some pre-prepared meals.
 See our page on ‘Preparing for your operation’ for a handy checklist.

-Your surgeon will explain how to prepare for your operation – if you smoke, you will be strongly advised to stop.
+Your surgeon will explain how to prepare for your operation.
+If you smoke, you will be strongly advised to stop.
 This is because smoking increases your risk of getting a chest or wound infection, which can mean it takes longer to recover after the operation.

 You may need to wear compression stockings to keep your blood flowing.
 You may also need to have an injection of a medicine called heparin to help prevent blood clots forming in the veins in your legs.

 If you have mild heart valve disease, medicines may relieve your symptoms.
 But when the heart valve problem begins to affect the ability of your heart to pump blood, then repair or replacement may be necessary.

 You can discuss the alternatives to heart valve surgery with your surgeon or cardiologist (a doctor who specialises in conditions that affect the heart).